AmokSolderer/APC/DOC/Settings.md

 After that you have to select whether you want to enter the system or game settings.

 * The System Settings are valid for all selected active games
 * The Game Settings are game specific.
 They change depending on which 'Active Game' is selected in the System Settings.
+This is not identical to the game you might want to run in PinMame, but you have to set your 'Active Game' to [Remote Control mode](https://github.com/AmokSolderer/APC/blob/master/DOC/RunGame.md#pinmame) in order to run PinMame.

 Games with a credit display show 00 for System Settings and 01 for Game Settings in the left two digits.
 The number of the setting currently being shown appears in the right two digits of the credit display.
 This is important for pre System11 displays as they can show only numbers and no menu text.